socialmediaie/tutorials/docs/UIUC2019/README.md

 4. Using Multi-task learning for sequence tagging - [https://colab.research.google.com/drive/1YhFsbVeSuXHHhtgKn5GFczj1FOTE44lT](https://colab.research.google.com/drive/1YhFsbVeSuXHHhtgKn5GFczj1FOTE44lT)
 5. Using Multi-task learning for text classification - [https://colab.research.google.com/drive/1pkE-GCKecWnzl5VygaZUCmneyNQuf2wr](https://colab.research.google.com/drive/1pkE-GCKecWnzl5VygaZUCmneyNQuf2wr)
 6. ~~Visualize extracted information and tweets using temporal network visualizations.~~ **Covered in slides.
 See: [https://shubhanshu.com/social-comm-temporal-graph/](https://shubhanshu.com/social-comm-temporal-graph/)**

+**NOTE:** - Access to SocialMediaIE library used for Multi-task learning was provided privately to the tutorial participants.
+We plan to release it as an open source library in coming months.
+You can check the status at: https://socialmediaie.github.io/

 ## Conclusion (15 mins)